-Our practical volunteer groups carry out many interesting and varied conservation tasks throughout the region.
-This is a great chance to learn new skills, make new friends and enjoy being outdoors whilst carrying out practical work to help improve places for people and the environment.
+Our volunteer groups carry out interesting and varied conservation tasks throughout York and surrounding areas.
+This is a great chance to learn skills, make friends and enjoy being outdoors whilst carrying out practical work to help improve places for people and the environment.

 How you could get involved

 Practical Conservation Task Days

 Join us to carry out practical conservation projects throughout York and the surrounding countryside.
 Our tasks vary with the seasons.

 In winter we enjoy tree planting, woodland thinning/coppicing and hedge laying.
 In autumn and spring we often clear and create ponds, and in summer we are busy clearing invasive plant species from habitats and cutting/raking hay meadows.
 At any time of year we may carry out small scale construction tasks such as building or repairing footpaths, fences, boardwalks or footbridges.

 We run volunteer sessions between 9am and 4pm every Tuesday, Wednesday and Thursday throughout the year and on the 2nd and 4th Sundays in each month.
 Transport from our office in York is provided, along with hot drinks and good company.
 No experience is required.
 Join in any session and start making a real difference to how you feel and help the environment!
 Contact the York office for more information or to register as a volunteer.

 Thursday Gardening Group – Volunteer on a Thursday 10am to 1pm in Hull Road Park, York to help add colour, vibrancy and interest to the park and to grow fruit and vegetables.
 Get a little active and do something for the community, try something new or rediscover an old interest in gardening and being outdoors.

 Wild Fridays – Join our Friday sessions from 10am to 12.30pm for crafts and activities to learn about and help increase wildlife in the park.

 Give as much time as you like, come every week or once a month we would love to meet you.
 Contact the office for more details.